Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

-We represent this series of $n$ CNOT gates with the $2n$-qubit unitary operation $U_{2n}^{\text{Cnot}}$.
-The outcome of this transformation is a qubit-wise summation modulo 2 (denoted by $\oplus$) on the first half of the circuit,
+We represent this series of $m$ CNOT gates with the $(n+m)$-qubit unitary operation $U_{n+m}^{\text{CN}}$, where CN stands for CNOT.
+The outcome of this transformation is a qubit-wise summation modulo 2 (denoted by $\oplus$) on the first $m$ qubits of the circuit,